Zuehlke/machines-code-people/articles/root-cause-analysis.md

 * Fixed a `NullReferenceException` by adding another `if`, ended up with no exception but a wrong result?
 * Divided an `x` through `total` to make it relative, deployed to production, got an "unexpected" `DivideByZeroException` the day after?

 Things are often more subtle and not that silly.
-What they have in common though is that we didn't think it through all the way.
+What the three examples have in common though is that we didn't think it through all the way.
 We knew what _shouldn't_ happen, but didn't find out _why_ and what _should_.

-### "It's a Feature."
-Or: "We Cannot Re-Produce This!"
+### "We Cannot Re-Produce This!"
+Or "It's Expected Behaviour."

 It's a chance to improve the error message.